Regulation Updates as of August 12, 2020

 Trout anglers also should adjust their tactics by fishing closer to the surface early in the morning and late in the evening, deeper in the water column when the sun is high in the middle of the day.
 In areas where shallow areas will have abundant vegetation making fishing difficult, anglers can still catch fish by fishing their lure or bait just above the vegetation.

-Low water levels in rivers and streams make fish more susceptible to affect of high water temperatures.
+Low water levels in rivers and streams make fish more susceptible to effect of high water temperatures.
 At these times, consider fishing in the cooler times of the day to minimize impacts to released fish, and avoid fishing when water temperatures exceed 70 degrees.

 We have taken down the online trout stocking schedule in order to prevent public crowding at waterbodies when we deliver hatchery fish.
 We will continue stocking trout but we will deliver on a slightly different schedule and at some different locations to avoid a rush of anglers showing up along with the hatchery truck.